2021-22 | May 2022

 Turbulent Business Cycles

-Recessions are associated with sharp increases in turbulence that reshuffles firms' productivity rankings.
+Recessions are associated with sharp increases in turbulence that reshuffle firms' productivity rankings.
 To study the business cycle implications of turbulence shocks, we use Compustat data to construct a measure of turbulence based on the (inverse of) Spearman correlations of firms' productivity rankings between adjacent years.
-We document evidence that turbulence rises in recessions, reallocating labor and capital from high-to low-productivity firms and reducing aggregate TFP and the stock market value of firms.
+We document evidence that turbulence rises in recessions, reallocating labor and capital from high- to low-productivity firms and reducing aggregate TFP and the stock market value of firms.
 A real business cycle model with heterogeneous firms and financial frictions can generate the observed macroeconomic and reallocation effects of turbulence.
 In the model, increased turbulence makes high-productivity firms less likely to remain productive, reducing their expected equity values and tightening their borrowing constraints relative to low-productivity firms.
-Thus, labor and capital are reallocated to low-productivity firms, reducing aggregate TFP and generating a recession with synchronized declines in aggregate output, consumption, investment, and labor hours, in line with empirical evidence.
+This leads to a reallocation that reduces aggregate TFP.
+Unlike uncertainty, turbulence changes both the conditional mean and the conditional variance of the firm productivity distribution, enabling a turbulence shock to generate a recession with synchronized declines in aggregate activities.

 Dong, Ding, Zheng Liu, and Pengfei Wang.
 2021.
 "Turbulent Business Cycles," Federal Reserve Bank of San Francisco Working Paper 2021-22.
 Available at https://doi.org/10.24148/wp2021-22